orochi-network/orochi-network.github.io/src/orochi-network/orochi-network.md

 #### Overview

 zk-SNARK is used as a succinct proof for on-chain and off-chain interoperability; it establishes cryptographic verification.
 We also use this advantage to perform layer-to-layer interactions.
-Our zkDA Layer supports ZKPs natively, for each blockchain we will use commitment schemes and ZKPs that are most compatible with a given platform.
+Our Verifiable Data Infrastructure supports ZKPs natively, for each blockchain we will use commitment schemes and ZKPs that are most compatible with a given platform.
 This approach allows a huge leap in performance adn compatibility.

 ```
                                 ┌──────────────────────┐